JaviRute/Spanish-verbs-practice/README.md

-# Spanish-verbs-practice
+# Spanish Verbs Practice

-Shows you a random verb in a random tense, you have to write the correct verb with the right ending in Spanish.

-This is a GUI app running Python code and using the Tkinter module.
+### GUI app running Python code and using the Tkinter module.

 Attached is a word file with the main Spanish tenses and a quick explanation on how to construct their regular forms.